MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 If we have a healthy cell and a neighborhhod of abnormal cells then it will become abnormal with probability propotrional to two times of its fitness.
 If we have a healthy cell and a neighborhood of one healthy and one abnormal cell then it will become abnormal with probability proporional to its fitness and its available space according to Gompertz capacity.

+11)In order to take into account the spatial heterogeneity due to cell-environment interactions we have placed the cells in a 1D array of size N (cur_index_array), so now each offspring has a certain position close to its parent position.
+In order to find the position of each offspring we have sorted the offsprings array according to the parent index array. (typ* sorting_1).

+12)The spatial heterogeneity is implied by different fitness values according to site.
+As we get closer to the centre of the array fitness values decrease in order to show the environmental stress due to low oxygen ( hypoxia) or overpopulation ( necrosis), the opposite happens as we get closer to the edges of the array.
+We used  values from bimodal distribution from a linear function decreasing for the first half of the array and increasing for the other half.
+The maximun of the function is 10 and the minimum is 1 (double* fitness_site_func).
+As a result each individual has a fitness according to its position(fitness_individuals_site_array).

+13)If a cell is neutral (undergone 0 mutations) with individuals_condition=0 ( neutrality) it means that its fitness value  depends only on its site.
+If a cell has undeergone mutations in beneficial position ( non neutral/mutant) with individuals_condition=1 then its fitness value is the sum of fitnesses of the positions of mutations and the fitness of its site.

-11) In conclusion, in this implementation we have taken into account the genome position interactions and the cell- to cell interactions, resulting in modelling the invasion of tumorous cells into a healthy tissue.
+14) In conclusion, in this implementation we have taken into account the genome position interactions,   the cell- to cell interactions, resulting in modelling the invasion of tumorous cells into a healthy tissue and the environmnet -to- cell interactions resulting in delaying of fixation time (as we have a low connectivity graph implementation)  in comparison with the space free Gompertz model.